 I held her hand when she was scared, and she held my hand when I felt helpless.

 The reason I wanted to share this news is purely selfish.
 I wish that everyone could see how Mrs. Nasty carried herself.
-I wish everyone could see how she handled whatever was dished out.
+She handled whatever was dished out.
 I couldn’t be more proud of how she carried herself.
 Physical therapy twice a day, doctors and nurses coming and going at all hours of the day and night.
 I wouldn’t have lasted 3 days in there.
 She never complained and never questioned, “why?”
 Despite being roused at 5:30 am every morning for x-rays, daily blood draws, and 3 shots a day, she always figured out how to smile and wink at me.
 It was her way of telling me she was OK when I couldn’t hold her hand behind an x-ray wall.

 She thanked the nurses when they drew blood and gave her shots.
 Mrs. HRNasty went out of her way to make sure the folks cleaning her room were appreciated.
 She asked me to bring in donuts and treats for nurses on the floor because she thought they were so amazing.
 I never thought I would say this, but she taught me the meaning of being gracious.